Games-by-Mason/ZCS/README.md

 es.forEach("updateMeshWithEffect", updateMeshWithEffect, {});
 ```

-*Lower level iterators for operating on chunks of contiguous entities instead of individual entities are also provided.*
+Lower level iterators for operating on chunks of contiguous entities instead of individual entities are also provided.

-## Optional Thread Pool Integration
+### Optional Thread Pool Integration

-Games sometimes feature expensive game logic.
 If you're already making use of `std.Thread.Pool`, you can operate on your chunks in parallel with `forEachThreaded`:

 ```zig
 es.forEachThreaded("updateTurret", updateTurret, .{